BookingBug/dev.bookingbug.com/docs/javascript-sdk/install.md

 yo bookingbug
 ```

+This will begin creating your booking widget's directory on your local computer.
+Before it starts, you will need to give the generator your Bookingbug company's information:

+- What is the name of your project? - This will create the folder your widget's files will be placed in (lowercase letters A-Z and numbers 0-9 only).
+- What is your BookingBug company id? - The `company_id` can be obtained from the API Settings under BookingBug Advanced Settings e.g ukw12345.
+- What is the API environment URL? - This can be obtained in the API Settings menu in your BookingBug account e.g. https://uk.bookingbug.com/

+Once all of the above has been installed, navigate to the new folder that yeoman created (your answer to the "What is the name of your project?" question) and run `gulp` to watch files for changes and to host your application locally on [http://localhost:8000](http://localhost:8000)

-> You can see a screen-cast of this here:
+> You can see a screen-cast of this entire process here:
 [![asciicast](https://asciinema.org/a/1ik46ji01fgxyfs5j669knvs6.png)](https://asciinema.org/a/1ik46ji01fgxyfs5j669knvs6?speed=2)

-you will be asked the following so make sure to have all the info you need.

-- What is the name of your project?
-(Letters a-Z numbers 0-9 only, please.)
-- What is your BookingBug company id?
-(The `company_id` can be obtained from the API Settings under BookingBug Advanced Settings e.g: ukw12345).
-- What is the API URL?
-(This can be obtained from the API Settings menu in your BookingBug account).

-Once all of the above has installed - Navigate to the new folder yeoman created (this will be named after your project) and run:

-`gulp` to watch files for changes and to serve your application on [http://localhost:8000](http://localhost:8000)